Gulshan1357/nexus-game-engine/Nexus/src/Systems/README.md

    - Purpose:
      - The `Update` function maintain existing particles and emit new particles based on the `ParticleEmitterComponent`.
      - The `Render` function draw all the exiting particles.

+11. **Camera Follow System**
+   - Requires: `TransformComponent` and `CameraFollowComponent`.
+   - Purpose: System that handles camera movement to follow one or two players.
+   - Features: Have dead zone and movement smoothening effect (via lerp).